0x069/sapph/README.md

 # Sapph

-**Sapph** is an external cheat tool designed for enhancing gameplay in Counter-Strike 2, providing strategic advantages and performance enhancements.
+**Sapph** is an external cheat tool designed for enhancing gameplay in Counter-Strike 2 and other competitive games, providing strategic advantages and performance enhancements.

 ## Features

 - Aimbot for precise targeting
 - Triggerbot for prefiring your enemies
 - ESP and Wallhacks for player and item highlighting

-- Customizable settings for personalized gaming experience
+## Supported Games

+- Counter-Strike 2
+- Counter-Strike: Global Offensive
+- Overwatch 2

 **Note:** For the complete list of features and updates, visit our [Discord server](https://discord.sapph.gg).